Find Affordable College Courses

 The average amount in student loans that journalism majors at OHIO Athens take out while working on their Bachelor's Degree is $21,943.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $364.

-California State University - Northridge came in at #13 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools ranking.
-Located in the city of Northridge, CSUN is a public college with a very large student population.
+California State University - Northridge landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Located in the large city of Northridge, CSUN is a public school with a fairly large student population.

 Of the 161 students majoring in journalism at CSUN, 33% are male and 67% are female.